leios/scripts/scientific_software/scientific_software.md

 ## Some solutions

 The fact is that scientific software development is inherently interdisciplinary and requires knowledge of both science and software development.
-**It is also unclear who should be writing and maintaining this software. should it be the researchers or separate software development companies?**
+**It is also unclear who should be writing and maintaining this software.**
+**Should it be the researchers or separate software development companies?**

 Currently, many important industrial partners are taking up the reign for scientific software development.
 **nvidia and intel are creating new devices for computation, mathworks is developing matlab, kitware is producing paraview...**